lraycheva/core/docs/getting-started/03_quick-start/quick-start.md

 init().catch(console.error);
 ```

-Now you have a fully functioning Main application.
+Now you have a fully functioning Main app.

 ### Web Client